Frequently Asked Questions

 How far is the Beach?

 Our closest swimmable beach is the Pier, a 10 minute walk from Hale Ola (the place we live) right in the heart of downtown Kona.
-Magic Sands is about 5 Miles away, reachable by the local trolley and Kua Bay is about a 13 Mile ride.
+Magic Sands is about 5 Miles away, reachable by the local trolley and Kua Bay is about a 13 Mile drive.
 Plenty of beaches are spread throughout the island and can be mostly reached by car.

 Can I rent a Car?

 Yes, you can rent cars at your own expense from companies such as Enterprise, Budget, Alamo and many others.
 Certain age limits may apply to the rental agreements.

 What is the Hawaiian culture like?

 Hawaiian culture is very family oriented, friendly and loving.
 It is based on a lot of respect, so we ask you to come with a mindset of honor.
-Hawaiians as well as we care for this land.
+The land is important to everyone living on the island, so it’s important to do the same.

 Any things I should to be aware of?

 There are a couple of things we ask you to be sensitive and respect, since you volunteering with us are representing not only yourself but the University of the Nations as well.